 Your involvement with a family on your caseload should end when you either close the case or the situation stabilizes and the family members receive the support they need.
 Each case on your caseload can be closed or transferred to Foster Care, Preventive Services or Court Supervision Services.
 Your involvement should definitely end if the case is closed.
 If the case is transferred and there is no further case specific need for you to remain involved with the family, then your involvement should end.
 Your unit supervisor will be available to guide you on when you should end you involvement with a family.
 If a closed case is reopened, you may work with the family again, but otherwise your involvement ends when the case is closed.

 Promotional opportunities and salary increases are common, beginning just six months after starting work as a CPS.

-The staring salary for a Child Protective Specialist Level I is $47,250.
-After 6 months, you are automatically promoted to Child Protective Specialist Level II, with a base salary increase of $51,315.
-Upon successful completion of 18 months in this position, the base salary increases to $54,720 - $77,583.
-In addition to the salary increases, there are overtime earnings and a night differential for certain assignments.
+The starting salary for a Child Protective Specialist Level I is $49,279.
+After successful completion of 6 months of service, you are automatically promoted to Child Protective Specialist Level II, with a base salary increase of $53,519.
+Upon successful completion of 18 months in this position, the base salary increases to $57,070 with a salary range up to $80,916.
+In addition to the base salary increases, there are longevity differentials, and the potential for overtime earnings and a night differential for certain assignments.

 Permanent civil service appointment is required to become a Child Protective Specialist.
 Civil service exams are given a few times a year by the NYC Department of Citywide Administrative Services (DCAS).
 When the filing period is open, you can file here; the application fee is $68.
 For more information, read this.